LucasWeb2016/TranslationsExtraBundle/README.md

 ## Edit a translation message
-This command edits a ID in all the locales of a domain if file exists.
+This command edits an ID in all the locales of a domain if file exists.

      php bin/console trans:edit ID domainname